 When planning what to eat on a ketogenic diet, your macronutrients typically should be around 70% fats, 25% protein, and 5% carbohydrates.

-Eat Avocados for Monounsaturated Fats.
+Eat Avocados for monounsaturated fatty acids.
 Eat plenty of Omega-3s such as those found oily fish such as salmon and mackerel.

-Of course, avoid all processed foods and starchy carbohydrates such bread, oats, pasta, cereals, and potatoes.
+Of course, avoid all processed foods and starchy carbohydrates such as bread, oats, pasta, cereals, and potatoes.

 Once you have sorted out your fats and carbs the rest of your calories need to come from the last macronutrient, protein.

 When thinking about protein, opt for fatty cuts of meat, fish, and full-fat cheeses, so you get your fats in as well.